lart-bangor/research-assistant/docs/source/users/configuration.rst

    If you modify a setting, it will show up in gold.
    Pressing the red :guilabel:`Reset` button will revert to the previous setting.
    Pressing the green :guilabel:`Default` button will revert to the default setting.
-   This is illustrated in Figure 15:
+   This is illustrated in Figure 10:

    .. figure:: figures/ts46.png
       :width: 400
       :alt: Screenshot of modified task sequencing

-      Figure 15 - Settings interface with modified task sequencing
+      Settings interface with modified task sequencing

 General settings